 Interpreting Christ’s Resurrection:

-The phrase “fear my name” in messianic context implies “faith in my name.”
-Also, “shall the Sun of righteousness arise” speaks of Jesus resurrection, and “with healing in his wings” speaks of the healings (salvation) for sins in Jesus’s resurrection.
+The phrase “fear my name” in messianic context implies “faith in my name“.
+The phrase “shall the Sun of righteousness arise” speaks of Jesus resurrection.
+The phrase “with healing in his wings” speaks of the healings (salvation) for sins in Jesus’s resurrection.
 Isaiah describes it as “by his stripes ye were healed”.
 (Isa.53:5)

 Now, note how Malachi refers to Christ’s resurrection as sunrise, implying Jesus’s death as sunset.
 The sun only rises from its setting.
 Also, the sun sets in the WEST and rises in the EAST.
 This is the allegory in the Psalmist’s messianic perspective.
 Now, let us see the psalmist prophecy again: